Barings Bank: Reduced role: 1891–1929

 A circular letter of credit issued by Baring Brothers in 1892 to US Senator George Hoar for £1000, a very large sum of money at the time.

 The rescue avoided what could have been a worldwide financial collapse, but Barings never regained its dominant position.
 A limited liability company—Baring Brothers & Co., Ltd.—was formed, to which the viable business of the old partnership was transferred.
 The assets of the old house and several partners were taken over and liquidated to repay the rescue consortium, with guarantees provided by the Bank of England.
 Lord Revelstoke and others lost their partnerships along with their personal fortunes, which were pledged to support the bank.
 Nearly 10 years elapsed before the debts were paid.
 Revelstoke did not live to see this accomplished, dying in 1897.

 Barings did not return to issuance on a substantial scale until 1900, concentrating on securities in the United States and Argentina.
 It operated under the leadership of Edward's son John Baring, 2nd Baron Revelstoke, in the early years of the 20th century.
 The company's restraint during this period cost it its pre-eminence in the world of finance, but later paid dividends when its refusal to take a chance on financing Germany's recovery from World War I saved it some of the most painful losses incurred by other British banks at the onset of the Great Depression.

 1929–1992

 During the Second World War, the British government used Barings to liquidate assets in the United States and elsewhere to help finance the war effort.
 After the war, Barings was overtaken in size and influence by other banking houses, but remained an important player in the market until 1995.

-The bank decided to enter the UK securities market buying Henderson Crosthwaite, a stockbroker, in May 1984 and Wilson & Watford, a stock jobber, in November 1985.
+The bank decided to enter the UK securities market buying Henderson Crosthwaite, a stockbroker, in May 1984 and Wilson & Watford, a stockjobber, in November 1985.